-Every business can benefit from building a buyer persona, and multifamily communities are no exception.
-When adding detailed buyer personas to your marketing strategy, you ensure your efforts are being targeted to the right group.
+Every business can benefit from building a buyer persona, and multifamily properties are no exception.
+When adding detailed buyer personas to your multifamily marketing strategy, you ensure your efforts are being targeted to the right group.

-Buyer personas are simply fictional, generalized representations of your ideal renters, according to HubSpot.
+Buyer personas are semi-fictional, generalized representations of your ideal renters.
 But why are they so crucial to the success of your multifamily property?

 Buyer personas help keep marketing teams, campaigns, and goals on the same page.
-They help determine the direction of your marketing strategy, and keep all areas on target – from ad copy and social media messaging, to interior and architectural elements.
-Knowing your persona (or target audience) inside and out will enable you to create the ideal experience that your resident is looking for in an apartment community.
+They help determine the direction of your marketing strategy and keep all areas on target — from social media messaging to architectural elements.
+Knowing your persona (or target audience) inside and out will enable you to create the ideal experience your resident is looking for in an apartment.

 Consider, for example, the developer building luxury apartment homes that will target empty nesters who want to downsize their home while maintaining an active lifestyle.
-In this case, the marketing team would not you create marketing campaigns around millennials or young professionals who couldn’t afford the apartment homes, but would instead research the characteristics of their target population.
+In this case, the marketing team would not create marketing campaigns for millennials who cannot afford the apartments, but would instead research the characteristics of their target population.

 The value of buyer personas comes down to effectiveness.
-In the example above, if all of the marketing materials (e.g., online ads, billboards, website imagery) feature images of young professional living, the empty nester audience would tune it out immediately as it doesn’t resonate with their needs.
+In the example above, if all of the marketing materials feature images of young professional living, the empty nester audience would tune it out immediately as it does not resonate with their needs.

-By building a buyer persona, you’re identifying specific characteristics and stories that personify your ideal resident.
-Making notes on age, job history, lifestyle and interests, family dynamics, etc., helps your marketing team envision exactly who will be resonating with the content.
+By building a buyer persona, you are identifying specific characteristics and stories that personify your ideal resident.
+Making notes on age, job history, lifestyle, family dynamics, etc., helps your marketing team envision exactly who will be resonating with the content.

 Awareness Stage: The buyer realizes they have a problem.

 Consideration Stage: The buyer defines their problem and researches options to solve it.